nasa/Common-Metadata-Repository/access-control-app/api_docs.md

   * user is a URS user name corresponding to a member of a group that has access to an ACL.
 * provider - Matches ACLs which reference a provider through a catalog item identity or a provider identity.
   * options: ignore_case
+* group_permission
+  * options: ignore_case
+  * This is a nested parameter that has subfields 'permitted_group' and 'permission'.
+It can contain both subfields or just one.

 ##### ACL Search Response